 - Pain or itching in the genital area

 - Bruising or bleeding near the genital area

 - Sexually transmitted disease

 - Vaginal discharge or infection

 - Stomach pains

 - Discomfort when walking or sitting down

 - Pregnancy

 - Sudden or unexplained changes in behaviour, e.g. becoming aggressive or withdrawn

 - Fear of being left with a specific person or group of people

 - Having nightmares

 - Running away from home or school

 - Sexual knowledge beyond a child's age or stage of development

-- Sexual drawings or language
+- · Sexual drawings or language

 - Bed wetting

 - Eating disorders such as anorexia

 Type of Abuse Possible signs and indicators because they want it to stop, so they must always Self-harm or suicide attempts be listened to and taken seriously A child saying they have secrets they cannot share Substance misuse Having unexplained money or possessions Not being allowed to have friends Sexualised behaviour towards adults.
 Emotional Neurotic behaviour, e.g. sulking, hair The persistent emotional maltreatment of a child twisting, rocking such as to cause severe and persistent adverse Being unable to play effects on the child's emotional development.
 It Fear of making mistakes may involve conveying to a child that they are Sudden speech disorders worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
-Self-harm It may include not giving the child opportunities to Fear of parent being approached about express their views, deliberately silencing them or their behaviour 'making fun' of what they say or how they Developmental delay in terms of communicate. feature lt may age emotional progress. developmentally inappropriate expectations being include child's beyond
+Self-harm It may include not giving the child opportunities to Fear of parent being approached about express their views, deliberately silencing them or their behaviour 'making fun' of what they say or how they Developmental delay in terms of communicate. lt may feature age emotional progress. developmentally inappropriate expectations being imposed on children.
+These may include interactions that are beyond child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
+It may involve seeing or hearing the illtreatment of another.
+It may involve serious bullying (including cyber bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
+Some level of emotional abuse is involved in all types of maltreatment of a child, though it may occur alone.
 Emotional abuse can be very difficult to detect as there are often no physical signs.
 There may be a developmental delay due to a failure to thrive and grow, although this may not be evident unless, for example, the child gains weight in other circumstances away from their parent's care.
 Emotional abuse can also take the form of not being allowed to mix or play with other children.